Dimensions of projections of sets on Riemannian surfaces of constant curvature: Introduction

-In the first section we recall notations and the statement of the main result from \cite{PS2000} and reduce the statement of Theorem \ref{mainthm} to the hyperbolic and spherical case.
+The structure of the paper is as follows: In the first section we recall the notation and the statement of the main result from \cite{PS2000} and reduce the statement of Theorem \ref{mainthm} to the hyperbolic and spherical case.
 In the second section we prove the statement of the main theorem in the hyperbolic case and in the third section we consider the spherical case.
 The last section is for final remarks.

+{\bf Acknowledegments:} We thank the referee for carefully reading the paper and for helpful remarks improving our presentation.